cbm80amiga/ST7735_SDVideoPlayback/README.md

 - SPI1 is shared between LCD and SD card
 - Demo videos used in the video are taken from my older project and are not optimal (200x120 resolution - only 160x120 part is displayed on LCD)

-If you find it useful and want to buy me a coffee or a beer:
+If you find it useful and you want to buy me a coffee or a beer:

 https://www.paypal.me/cbm80amiga